 Business understanding

-This initiation phase within an AI project lifecycle, focuses on understanding the business space, objectives, and requirements what business is expecting to see as value delivered from the AI solution and how that is expected to become quantified.
-Assessment of the current situation is also very important, what is the existing process in place, risk and contingencies deriving from a move to an AI solution also need to be defined.
-The project scope needs to be determined - available tools, technologies, new tech involved, migration or integration plans and human resources.
-Project phases timelines as well as a cost-benefit analysis need to be implemented.
-Essentially the deliverable for this phase is a full-blown project plan as with any new software solution.
+This initiation phase focuses on understanding the business space, objectives, and requirements and quantifiable value that the business is expecting to see from an AI.
+Assessment of existing processes is very important, transition plans, risk and contingencies deriving from a move to an AI solution need to be defined as part of the project scope.
+Available tools, technologies, new tech involved, migration or integration plans and human resources, timelines as well as a cost-benefit analysis need to be implemented.

 Data engineering